 |Individual trip limit||Up to 90 days||Up to 42 days|

 |European policy cost 20-year-old||£26.53||£42.85|

 |European policy cost 30-year-old||£26.53||£42.85|

 (*Baggage cover is optional but is included in the above quotes) Quotes correct as of 26/06/23

 The excess payable on a Direct Line travel insurance can vary depending on what you are claiming for e.g. medical expenses or baggage claims.
 Currently, the standard excess is £75 on a single-trip policy and £50 on its annual multi-trip policy.

 How to claim on Direct Line travel insurance

 If you need to make a claim on your Direct Line travel insurance policy you can call Direct Line on 0345 246 8680 Monday - Friday 8am - 6pm or you can submit a claim online.
-There is no time limit on when you can submit a travel claim as Direct Line says it 'understands this can be a stressful time and want to make things as straightforward for you as possible'.

 Before you make a claim with Direct Line you need to provide proof that you've contacted your travel provider to see if a refund is available.